All Tomorrow's Parties (festival): Record label

-Financial difficulties
+Other activities

+In 2002, ATP became involved in booking stages at the Pitchfork Music Festival and the Primavera Sound Festival in Barcelona, Spain.

+ATP also promoted concerts in London and the rest of the United Kingdom and curated the yearly Don't Look Back concert series.

+Company closure

-In 2012, the company running the events was put into liquidation, owing £2.6 million to its creditors.
+In 2012, ATP was put into liquidation, owing £2.6 million to its creditors.
 The company's directors set up a new firm, Wilwall, but this also experienced difficulties, filing late accounts, incurring significant debts, and was subject to court judgements related to debt.
 A concert at Alexandra Palace from the rock band Grizzly Bear was cancelled, as was its urban festival, Jabberwocky, the latter only 3 days before the event was due to take place.
 A festival hosted by Drive Like Jehu was to be held in Prestatyn in Wales in 2016, but this was moved to Manchester in England, before being cancelled.
 A few months later the company went in administration, and its scheduled festival in Iceland was cancelled.